kapilgarg1996/site-toolbox/README.md

 [Latest Release](https://github.com/kapilgarg1996/site-toolbox/releases/tag/2.://github.com/kapilgarg1996/site-toolbox/releases/tag/2.0)

-Currently it contains only backtotop tool but more tools will be rolling out soon.
+Currently it contains only backtotop and prefetcher tools but more tools will be rolling out soon.

 ## How to use